shraddhasoudagar27-ui/data-to-insights-rag-agent/README.md

 A Streamlit-based analytics assistant that allows users to upload CSV or Excel files and ask business questions in natural language.

-This project combines **deterministic data analytics** with a **Retrieval-Augmented Generation (RAG)** approach to provide accurate numerical results along with simple, human-readable explanations.
+This project combines deterministic data analytics with a RAG approach to deliver numerically accurate answers along with clear, business-friendly explanations powered by Google Gemini.

 ## Project Overview